 On 23rd October we held the first of a series of workshops with stakeholders in Coventry.
 The workshop explored how young people experience and participate in culture and included discussions on barriers to participation.

 We were thrilled that young people could attend along with partners working in the youth and culture sectors.
-If you are interesting in joining us for future workshops, please contact Katie McNie, CHIEF Project Manager at email@example.com
+If you are interested in joining us for future workshops, please contact Katie McNie, CHIEF Project Manager at firstname.lastname@example.org

 On October 21st, Dr. Tinatin Zurabishvili presented information about the CHIEF project to Sociology students of the University of Bologna for their course on the Sociology of Youth (the course is taught by professor Alessandro Martelli).
 The presentation was focused on the goals of the project, its structure, its research question and research design developed in order to find answers to those research questions.